-Feature Definition Erase Use to delete an incorrect entry when programming a speed dial number.
-Exit Ends a current programming session.
-Feature Button Presents several different features you can store at programmable buttons for later use.
-Forward All Route all of your calls to a different station location.
-Forward RNA All Forwards all ring-no answer calls.
-Forward RNA Personal Forwards only personal intercom ring-no answer calls.
-Group Listen When chosen as a feature, stores a button that enables loud speaker broadcast of distant party's voice.
-Message Turns on message waiting light at another station.
-Music Source Selects which music source will supply background music.
-Next Shows the next display.
-Options Selects interactive button features.
-Override Overrides either a do-not-disturb condition or a busy signal at a station you have called.
-Paging Zone When chosen as a feature, stores a button that provides one-button access to paging.
-Park Orbits When chosen as a feature, stores a button that provides one-button parking of calls.
+Abbreviation Feature Definition MSG Message Turns on message waiting light at another station.
+MUSIC Background Music Turn on the background music at your station.
+When chosen as a feature, stores a button that enables the function.
+NEXT Next Display Shows the next display.
+NoANS No Answer/Forward Forwards calls that ring at your station but receive no answer.
+OPTIONS Options Selects interactive button features.
+OVER Override Overrides either a do-not-disturb condition or a busy signal at a station you have called.
+PAGE Paging Zone When chosen as a feature, stores a button that provides one-button access to paging.
+PARK Park Orbit When chosen as a feature, stores a button that provides one-button parking of calls.
+PCKUP Pick Up When chosen as a feature, stores a button that allows you to pick up a call ringing elsewhere.
+PERS Personal Route your personal intercom calls to a different station location.
+PRIV Privacy When chosen as a feature, stores a button that releases privacy for a current call.
+QUERY Button Query Displays program status of any button.
+RECON Reconnect Reconnect you to a transferred call.
+RING Ring Tone Select different ringing tones.

-Feature Definition Pick Up Direct When chosen as a feature, stores a button that allows you to pick up a call ringing your intercom line.
-Pick Up Group When chosen as a feature, stores a button that allows you to pick up any call ringing in your intercom group.
-Privacy Release When chosen as a feature, stores a button that releases privacy for a current call.
-Reconnect Reconnect you to a transferred call.
-Reminder Alert Sets two reminder alerts that will sound at your station at specified times.
-Ring Tone Select different ringing tones.
-Save Number Redial Permanently saves last number you dialed.
+Abbreviation Feature Definition SAVE Save Number Permanently saves last number you dialed.
 When chosen as a feature, stores a button that provides the function.
-Send Transfer Re-transfers a previously transferred call that returned to your station.
-Subdued Off-Hook Voice Announce Sends a subdued off-hook voice announcement to another station.
-Speeddial Programs a number for one-button calling.
-Take A Message Send a non-verbal response to a SOHVA caller so he or she will know to take a message from an outside party.
-Voice Announce Block Inhibits your station from receiving a SOHVA.
+SDIAL Speed Dial Programs a number for one-button calling.
+SEND Send Transfer Re-transfers a previously transferred call that returned to your station.
+SET Set Feature Enable call forwarding.
+SOHVA Secure Off-Hook Voice Announce Sends a subdued off-hook voice announcement to another station.
+SRC Music Source Selects which music source will supply background music.
+TAKE MSG Take A Message Send a non-verbal response to a SOHVA caller so he or she will know to take a message from an outside party.
+VAB Voice Announce Block Inhibits your station from receiving a SOHVA.
 Also, blocks voice calls sent over the speaker.
 When chosen as a feature, stores a button that provides the function.